jdingel/econ35101/assignments/assignment1/readme.md

 **Programming help**

-If you have considerable difficulty getting started in Julia or Matlab, after consulting your classmates, you should ask Takashi for help.
+If you have considerable difficulty getting started in Julia or Matlab, after consulting your classmates, you should ask the TA for help.
 Here are a few notes on getting started in Julia:

 -   I recommend that you read the QuantEcon.org lectures on [Programming in Julia](https://lectures.quantecon.org/jl/index_learning_julia.html) to get started.